spencertipping/bash-lambda/README.md

 MIT license as usual.

-## NOTE

-*This library is experimental.* Don't use it for mission-critical applications, important data storage, etc. It's obviously a huge hack and may malfunction in any number of awkward ways.
-None of these should impact the integrity of the rest of your data (I source this library in my `.bashrc` and nothing bad has happened yet), but it probably wouldn't hurt to glance over the source code before using it, just in case.

 ## Getting started

 Load the library into your shell (the `source` line can go into .bashrc):